LogtalkDotOrg/logtalk3/examples/encodings/NOTES.md

 - `mythology.lgt` - UTF-32 (with a BOM)

 The `mahjong.lgt` source file requires full and up-to-date UTF-16 support as it uses characters that are represented using surrogate pairs.
-Only LVM provides the required support.
+Only Arriba and LVM provide the required support.
 Although CxProlog and SICStus Prolog claim to support UTF-16, that support is outdated and don't include recently added code points, notably that require surrogates.

-As of the release date of this Logtalk version, only LVM, SICStus Prolog, and CxProlog support UTF-32 encodings.
+As of the release date of this Logtalk version, only Arriba, LVM, SICStus Prolog, and  CxProlog support UTF-32 encodings.
 Attempting to compile the `mythology.lgt`  source file with either YAP or SWI-Prolog results in a misleading syntax  error.

 JIProlog, Tau Prolog, and Trealla Prolog encoding is UTF-8.
 Therefore, only the `babel.lgt` file can be used with these backends.